This article explains how to set up (configure) and run a workflow using inputs from a table.

-Selecting the right root entity table Note that the dropdown includes all the tables in your workspace.
-If you have more than one table and don't know which one is the right one, see Selecting the root entity type or When to use a set table for workflow inputs for guidance.
+Selecting the right root entity table Note: The dropdown includes all the tables in your workspace.
+If you have more than one table and don't know which one is right, see Selecting the root entity type or When to use a set table for workflow inputs for guidance.

-1.6.
-Follow prompts in the form to select the data to analyze.
-See screenshots what to expect for different use-cases below.
+1.5.
+Follow the prompts in the form to select the data to analyze.
+See screenshots of what to expect for different use cases below.

 Single entities (samples, specimens etc.)

-If your workflow will run on a single entity, you can process all rows of data or choose specific rows to process.
-If you analyze more than one data file, Terra will create a set of those inputs and you'll be able to name the set containing those particular entities:
+If your workflow runs on a single entity, you can process all rows of data or choose specific rows to process.
+If you analyze more than one data file, Terra creates a set of those inputs and you can name the set containing those particular entities:

-After making your selection, make sure to click OK at the bottom of the form.
+After making your selection, click OK at the bottom of the form.

 A group of single entities